-Thermal pads are pieces that are thermally conductive material, usually silicon, that are positioned between the CPU and the heat sink to help conduct the heat.
+Thermal pads are thermally conductive materials, usually silicon, positioned between the CPU and the heat sink to help conduct the heat.

-The purpose of a thermal pad is the same as thermal paste.
+The purpose of a thermal pad is the same as a thermal paste.

-Whichever you choose is a matter of your personal preference, as each method has advantages and disadvantages.
+Whatever you choose is a matter of your preference, as each method has advantages and disadvantages.
 The following table outlines these pros and cons:

 However, this isn’t my preferred choice.
-In my personal opinion, thermal pads work well for heatsinks that contain a small gap away from the surface of the area that needs to be cooled.
+I think thermal pads work well for heatsinks that contain a small gap away from the surface of the area that needs cooling.

-The choice of paste or pads is truly up to you and your personal preference.
-As long as you have some sort of cooling mechanism, your CPU will thank you.
+The choice of paste or pads is truly up to you and your preference.
+If you have some cooling mechanism, your CPU will thank you.